WebbROI/telescope-themes/telescope-theme-iris/README.md

 ### Mailing List

-Be the first to know when we release new Telescope themes.
+Be the first to know when we release Iris theme updates, and brand-new Telescope themes.
 [Subscribe to newsletter](http://telescope-themes.meteor.com/)

 ### Credits